-We’ve talked about the risks of investing in private companies.
-Now let’s talk about investing in IPOs and how the IPO process works.
+We've talked about the risks of investing in startups.
+Now let's talk about investing in IPOs and how the IPO process works.

 IPO stands for Initial Public Offering, a process where private companies register with the SEC to usually sell anywhere from 5% up to 20% of their company in the form of new shares (primary) to public investors.
 Once the company goes public, its shares will trade on the NYSE, NASDAQ, or AMEX.

 The main investors of IPOs are large mutual funds, index funds, and hedge funds.
 If retail investors wanted to participate in a hot IPO, they usually couldn't, unless they bought the fund which bought the IPO.
 Or, the retail investor would have to wait until after the shares started trading, often times missing out on the “IPO pop.”

 Over the years, more and more online brokerages offer IPO shares to their customers, but the allocations are still usually quite small.

 - Liquify shareholders (cash out early investors, senior management, rank and file employee).

 - To gain more publicity and prestige in order to attract more business and talent.

 Because of easy access to private capital and rigorous regulation once public, over the last decade, many private companies have delayed going public.
 After the Enron and WorldCom scandals, Congress in 2002 gave us Sarbanes-Oxley, a federal law that set new, higher standards for publicly traded companies.
 As a private company, you have much more freedom to do what you want.